-Promptly after a complaint is submitted, the County will undertake such investigation, corrective and preventive actions as are appropriate.
-In general, the procedures in resolving any complaints can (but will not necessarily) include any of the following items:
+Promptly after a complaint is submitted, the County will undertake such investigation, corrective and preventive actions as are appropriate, including, but not limited to ensuring impartial investigation of the matter.
+In general, the procedure for reviewing and resolving any complaints can (but will not necessarily) include any of the following items:

-- 1. A meeting between the employee making the complaint and an individual designated by the County to investigate such complaints.
-Important data to be provided by the complaining employee includes the following: - a.
+- 1. A meeting between the employee making the complaint and an impartial individual designated by the County to investigate such complaints.
+Important data to be provided by the complaining individual includes the following: - a.
 A description of the specific offensive conduct; - b.
 Identification of all person(s) who engaged in the conduct; - c.
 The location where the conduct occurred; - d.
 The time when the conduct occurred; - e.
-Whether there were any witnesses to the conduct;
+Whether there were any witnesses to the conduct; - f.

-- f.
 Whether conduct of a similar nature has occurred on prior occasions; - g.
 Whether there are any documents which would support the complaining employee's allegations; - h.
 What impact the conduct had on the complaining employee. - 2.
 While not required, the County encourages anyone who makes a complaint under this policy to provide a written statement setting forth the above details and attaching any pertinent records. - 3.
-After a complaint is submitted by the employee, the alleged offending individual should be contacted by a designated representative of the County.
-The alleged offending individual should be advised of the charges brought against him or her, and may be provided with a copy of the written statement of complaint made by the complaining employee (if applicable).
-The alleged offending individual should have an opportunity to fully explain his or her side of the circumstances, and may also submit a written statement, if desired. - 4.
-After the alleged offending individual is interviewed, any witnesses identified by either the complaining employee or the alleged offending individual may be interviewed separately. - 5.
+After a complaint is submitted, the alleged offending individual should be contacted by a designated representative of the County.
+The alleged offending individual should be advised of the charges, and may be provided with a copy of the written statement of complaint (if applicable).

+The alleged offending individual should have an opportunity to provide a full explanation, and may also submit a written statement, if desired.

+- 4. After the alleged offending individual is interviewed, any witnesses identified by either the complaining individual or the alleged offending individual may be interviewed separately. - 5.
 Once this investigation is completed, the County will take such action as is appropriate based upon the information obtained in the investigation.
-In the event that the County finds merit in the charges made by the complaining employee, disciplinary action will be taken against the offending employee.
+In the event that the County finds merit in the charges made against an employee, disciplinary action will be taken against the offending employee.
 This disciplinary action may, but need not necessarily, include: - a.
 Verbal or written reprimand; - b.
 Placing the offending employee on a corrective action plan for a period of time to be identified; - c.
 Delay in pay increases or promotions; - d.
 Suspending the offending employee from work without pay; - e.
 Demotion; - f.
-Immediate termination.

-6. Upon completion of the investigation, the County will advise the complaining employee of the results of the investigation, including action taken, if any, against the offending individual.
+Immediate termination. - 6.
+Upon completion of the investigation, the County will advise the complaining employee of the results of the investigation, including action taken, if any, against the offending individual.